patrickahase/room2.fm/README.md

 - reconnect submit button (and change to turnery on input change)
 - add sound design?
 - comment out console logs
+- update db login for new db
+- look for empty responses

 ## Modal
 - Modal for Mobile ~ Decided to wait until later to make sure mobile layout is consistant - perhaps the modal continue button will need to match the prompt response button in some way ~